Ananya0201/ML-Projects/README.md

-## This is an end to end Data science project integrated with Machine learning model.
+## This is an end to end Data science project integrated with ML-Ops.